“Remember,” my wife told me, “you have to take the cat to the vet today.”

 Our vet is close-by, a mere four blocks, so I figured I’d have no trouble managing Cat in a car for that distance.

 For the most part I was correct.
 He snuggled in my lap as I drove and expressed only minor curiosity at the traffic, at least until we came within view of the animal clinic.
-The building has no particular significance to me but to Cat, it was the scene of his emasculation.
+The building has no particular significance for me but to Cat, it was the scene of his emasculation.

 His ears went into radar mode.
 His eyes grew larger than Frisbees as his tail expanded to the size of California.
 Then he howled.